The cost of health insurance explained

 Prescription drugs (20 cents).
-One of the fastest rising and most debated health care expenses, controlling prescription drug costs is a challenge for everyone involved in health care as they are rising faster than any other part of health spending.
+One of the fastest rising and most debated health care expenses, controlling prescription drug costs is a challenge for everyone involved in health care as they continue to rise faster than any other part of health spending.

 What about other expenses?

 Premium taxes, Affordable Care Act (ACA) fees and other taxes (3 cents).
 Horizon is a not-for-profit company, but we still pay plenty of federal and state taxes.
-From 2017 through 2020, we paid $1.58 billion in annual fees and taxes.
+From 2017 through 2021, we paid $2.23 billion in government fees and taxes.

 What about Horizon’s profits?
 There aren’t any.